ehealthsuisse/EPR-by-example/files/SSOLogout.md

 ## Audit Log

-Primary systems shall protocol the transaction in their logs to ensure tracability.
+Primary systems shall protocol the transaction in their logs to ensure traceability.
 No further requirements are defined in the ordinances of the Swiss EPR.

 ## Security Requirements